publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3517.md

                 (ii) The term “intelligence committees” means the Permanent Select Committee on Intelligence of the House of Representatives and the Select Committee on Intelligence of the Senate.

-            (H) An individual who has submitted a complaint or information to the Inspector General under this section  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be “subsection”. </sup></sup>  may notify any member of the Permanent Select Committee on Intelligence of the House of Representatives or the Select Committee on Intelligence of the Senate, or a staff member of either such Committee, of the fact that such individual has made a submission to the Inspector General, and of the date on which such submission was made.
+            (H) An individual who has submitted a complaint or information to the Inspector General under this section may notify any member of the Permanent Select Committee on Intelligence of the House of Representatives or the Select Committee on Intelligence of the Senate, or a staff member of either such Committee, of the fact that such individual has made a submission to the Inspector General, and of the date on which such submission was made.

     (e) __Authorities of Inspector General__